-- Passing clear and concise tax law that allows businesses to understand their liability without subjective agency interpretation. - Correcting Department of Revenue online tax submission processes to eliminate arbitrary penalties for businesses. - Continued efforts to address business concerns regarding the TPT process and improve online reporting processes. - Raising the business personal property tax exemption threshold as an economic stimulus mechanism for small businesses. - Research and development tax credits to encourage industry innovation and ensure a globally competitive position. - Clarity in the statutory definition of "tangible personal property." - The abolishment of tax supported funds if they are not used for the intended purpose. - Expediting consideration of the annual conformity legislation to allow businesses to prepare tax returns. - Responsible, well-balanced tax reform which promotes the long-term fiscal strength of the state and places Arizona in a competitive position.
-Any legislative amendments or referendums regarding taxation should promote a strong, viable business climate in Arizona. - Reducing business property taxes in order to remain globally competitive. - Creating financing mechanisms to improve Arizona's competitive position for business attraction, retention, and expansion.

-• Passage of measures that limit flexibility in funding decisions that adversely impact the business community.

-• Business tax increases including the elimination of current business tax credits or business tax exemptions.
+FEDERAL STATE LOCAL Taxes The Alliance SUPPORTS • Passing clear and concise tax law that allows businesses to understand their liability with subjective a reason interpretation. without subjective agency interpretation. • Correcting Department of Revenue online tax submission processes to eliminate arbitrary penalties for businesses.
+Continued efforts to address business concerns regarding the TPT process and improve online reporting processes. • Raising the business personal property tax exemption threshold as an economic stimulus mechanism for small businesses. • • • Research and development tax credits to encourage industry innovation and ensure a globally competitive position. • Clarity in the statutory definition of "tangible personal property." • • • The abolishment of specified tax-supported funds if they are not used for the intended purpose. • • Expediting consideration of the annual conformity legislation to allow businesses to prepare tax returns. • Responsible, well-balanced tax reforms which promotes the long-term fiscal strength of the state and places Arizona in a competitive position. • Reducing business property taxes to remain globally competitive. • • Financing mechanisms to improve Arizona's competitive position for business attraction, retention, and expansion.
+The Alliance OPPOSES • • • Passage of measures that limit flexibility in funding decisions that adversely impact the business community. • • • Business tax increases including the elimination of current business tax credits or business tax exemptions. • Changes in the formula that would reduce the percentage of state shared revenues payable to cities and towns or repayment requirements back to the State